We all know that menstrual pads are for periods – but what about the mysterious panty liner?

 Many people like to wear a liner every day.
 Why?
 It’s common and natural to have some discharge during the day.
 It can make things a damp and uncomfortable, especially when working out.
 A panty liner is a great way to maintain a ‘fresh and clean’ feeling throughout the day.

 Stress incontinence (SUI) is a type of light urinary incontinence.
 A weak or damaged urethra can leak when strained — for example when sneezing, jumping or laughing.
-It’s extremely common, especially after giving birth, so it’s nothing to feel embarrassed about.
-Many have told us that they use panty liners as protection for little leakages.
+Many people use panty liners as protection for little leakages.

 Lighter period days

 A panty liner can give you a bit of protection without using a full-sized menstrual pad – perfect for the light days at the end of your period!
 Not only does it provide adequate protection, but it saves you wearing and using more than needed.

 Tampons and menstrual cups are great, but there can be a risk of leaking.
 Using a panty liner in conjunction with a tampon or cup acts as reassurance protection during your period just in case there are leaks.